-The following Graduation Requirements apply to Early Career/Career Change MBA students.
-BA/MBA, Accelerated and JD/MBA students should refer to the graduation requirements specific to their program format.
+The following information applies to Early Career/Career Change MBA students.
+Students classified as BA/MBA, Accelerated or JD/MBA students should refer to the graduation requirements specific to their program format.

 Each MBA degree seeking student is responsible for a thorough knowledge of graduation requirements.
 The Willamette MBA for Business, Government and Not-for-Profit Management will be conferred on MBA students who satisfactorily complete all of the following requirements listed below within the policies and regulations of the Atkinson School:

-- Minimum Credits Required: MBA students must satisfactorily complete a minimum of sixty (60) credits of approved MBA course work.
+Minimum Credits Required: MBA students must satisfactorily complete a minimum of sixty (60) credits of approved MBA course work and have no pending grades or grades of "Incomplete."
 The sixty (60) credits includes thirty-six (36) credits of required courses (including the three credits of required experiential elective course work) and twenty-four (24) credits of additional elective course work.

-- Required courses: The thirty-six (36) credits of required course work includes a combination of first and second year courses as listed below.
-Generally, required courses numbered 5000 or above will be completed in the first-year of MBA study and required courses numbered 6000 or above will be completed in the second-year of MBA study.
+Required Courses: The thirty-six (36) credits of required course work include a combination of first and second-year courses as listed below.
+Generally, required courses numbered 5000 or above will be completed in the first-year of MBA study, and required courses numbered 6000 or above will be completed in the second-year of MBA study.

 |GSM 5103||Data Analysis, Modeling & Decision Making|